Last updated: May 15, 2023

 “If I didn’t make that call, perhaps thousands of county workers would have remained unpaid for two months,” he said.

 Samuel came to Asbury Seminary in 2014 to pursue a Ph.D. in Intercultural Studies with a specialization in evangelization.
+He graduated in 2020.
 In addition, he holds a Dip.Th from Immanuel College of Theology, a Dip.Rs from the University of Ibadan, a BA.Th and an M.A. in Biblical Studies from West Africa Theological Seminary, and a PGD in Religious Studies from the University of Ado-Ekiti.
 Samuel and his wife Christianah have three children, Toluwanimi, Tobiloba and Temiloluwa.
-He currently works as an assisting priest in St. Andrews Anglican Church, Versailles and after graduating plans to teach and pastor.
+He is now Senior Pastor of Main Street UMC in Peru, IN.

 Prepare for the Call